 Regardless of what created the incapacity to consummate your marriage, if you file for an annulment, it is likely to be granted.

 In some situations, a spouse may promise to consummate the marriage at a later date and continue to push it off.
 If you have had enough of waiting, you can seek an end to the marriage.

 If your spouse has been unable to consummate the marriage, you must file for an annulment for incapacity within four years of becoming married.
 If you pass the statute of limitations, you can still end the marriage, but it will need to be done through filing for divorce.

 Speak with a Pomona Marriage Annulment Lawyer

 Get help with your annulment by speaking with the Law Office of Laurence J. Brock.
 Annulments are complicated, making it necessary to work with an experienced attorney.
-To schedule a free consultation to discuss the details of your case, complete the form below or call 909-466-7661.
+To schedule a consultation to discuss the details of your case, complete the form below or call 909-466-7661.